 It’s a rare agent or editor who knows exactly, in very specific detail, what they’re looking for.
 Sure, some editors will say, for example, “I am looking for Dexter for teens.”
 They tell everyone they know.
 This actually happened in 2010 with one editor, and they got their wish.
 Their very specific request inspired author Barry Lyga to write the forthcoming I HUNT KILLERS, which comes out in April and, if you don’t mind me saying, is mind-blowingly great.

-It’s much more common to get a vague answer like my panel responses.
+It’s much more common to get a vague answer to “What do literary agents look for?”
 I bet Taylor Martindale never went on a panel at a conference and said “I’m looking for a YA about a girl whose mother has a nervous breakdown and thinks she’s Amelia Earhart.”
 I never went on a panel and said “I’m looking for a picture book about a bird who befriends a snowball” (WHEN BLUE MET EGG by Lindsay Ward, which was written up in last week’s New York Times), or “I really want to read about a boy who stumbles into a parallel universe to try and reclaim the love of his life” (THROUGH TO YOU by Emily Hainsworth) or “I really want a story about a Polynesian volcano goddess with a bad tempter” (WILDEFIRE by Karsten Knight).

 In fact, when we meet with editors, they very rarely get super specific about what they’re looking for.
 We’ve all been shocked and delighted about what has grabbed us in the past.
 So I, personally, never say never and leave the possibilities wide open.
 Most of my colleagues in agenting and publishing do the same.
 When I meet with editors, it’s less about what they say they want and more about learning the flavor of their imprint and hearing them talk about books that have excited them.
 Are they focusing on the characters?
 The plot?
 The writing?
 Do they like to laugh?
 Cry?
 Fall in love?
 Basically, I’m trying to get a more general picture of their sensibilities, then match projects to them on that level.
 Of course, if they have specific requests, I keep those in mind, too, just in case I ever have a perfect match.

 A lot of writers say in their queries: “I am happy to write whatever you need.”
-No. With the exception of work-for-hire projects that houses commission writers for, it’s on your shoulders to provide the idea and execute it with aplomb.
+No. Want to know how to tell if you’re a good writer?
+You put the work into developing a bang-up idea and then building your writer’s toolbox so you can execute it with aplomb.
 That’s what will sell.
-And if it’s awesome, many different agents and editors will be a fit for it, because we’re all looking for, basically “Good stuff done well.”
+And if you’ve put the work into writing a great novel, many different agents and editors will be a fit for it, because we’re all looking for, basically “Good stuff done well.”

 So I hope you can understand why “I’ll know it when I see it” isn’t a copout answer.